alabou/NMOS-MatroxOnly/IS-12 RestAPI.md

 In the following sections of this document we will use one of the following paths to access the IS-12 RestAPI `http://<address>/ncWebSocket/v1.0`, `https://<address>/ncWebSocket/v1.0`, `http://<address>/ncWebSocketGuest/v1.0` and `https://<address>/ncWebSocketGuest/v1.0`.
 The string "ncWebSocket" MAY be replaced by a vendor specific string.

 ## JSON Schemas
-The followign schema modifies the IS-12 command-message.json schema slightly to allow the `object` and `method` attributes instead of the usual `oid` and `methodId` ones.
+The following schema modifies the IS-12 command-message.json schema slightly to allow the `object` and `method` attributes instead of the usual `oid` and `methodId` ones.

-command-message-reatapi.json
+command-message-restapi.json
 ```
 {
   "$schema": "http://json-schema.org/draft-04/schema#",